 Licorice is highly valued for its unique taste.
 It is used in a wide variety of products, including:

-- Confectionery : Sweets, pastilles and black liquorice are the best-known forms of this ingredient in Europe.
+- Confectionery : Candies, pastilles and black liquorice are the most well-known forms of this ingredient in Europe.

 - Cuisine : Increasingly present in gastronomy, liquorice is used to flavor desserts such as creams, ice creams or pastries, but also savory dishes, particularly in sauces or marinades.